25 Jul, 2025

 However, there is no single answer to this question because each cancer is different, and so is each case and each patient.

-The health outcomes for cancer depend on multiple factors: the type of cancer, its stage, and the individual's response to treatment.
 This article discusses various aspects of cancer, such as the importance of early detection, differences between treatment goals, various treatment approaches available for cancer, factors that control the treatment outcomes, and more.

 It is a group of diseases characterized by the uncontrolled growth and spread of abnormal cells, which occurs when there is an undesirable mutation in a cell’s DNA structure.